 Every student who finds work experience via PRIME should be given the same chance to succeed.
 That means offering a certain quality of experience no matter the firm they go to, and it means setting the same level of access across the board.
 That’s why we came up with the PRIME Commitment.
 There might be some slight adjustments to your criteria – for instance, you might only accept students at year 12 and above, rather than at Year 9 – but in general, these are the rules you’ll commit to.

 Our mission is clear and that’s to provide access to work experience for young people who have least opportunity.
 Our firms work with recognised partners to ensure the selection criteria continue to be the fairest way to identify those with least opportunity.

 We pledge to support our PRIME students by providing financial assistance so they can attend work experience.
-As a minimum our firms will provide refreshments and reimburse reasonable travel expenses.
+As a minimum our firms will ensure that lunch and travel expenses are pre-purchased for students.

 PRIME schemes will properly prepare young people in advance of work experience.
 They’ll give practical information and pre-placement activities where appropriate.
 Our firms will ensure they’re able to meet the diverse needs of their PRIME students.

 Our firms will give information to their PRIME students about the range of careers available in the legal profession and wider business (for lawyers and non-lawyers) and clear, honest information about the requirements for them.
 They’ll also give information on the potential routes into those careers, including the relevance of university education and other routes into the profession.
 To support this information, our firms will adopt a partnership approach with other relevant organisations (e.g universities and clients).

 Our members will ensure that our PRIME students, through the work experience they receive, develop key personal and business skills.
 These invaluable skills (such as team work, communication, presentation, negotiation, making an impact and networking) are fundamental to a career in law and the wider business world.